What are some unconventional and easy things to draw on Procreate?

 Why you should trace and remix

 If you have ever tried to draw digital art on the Procreate app in the past—and given up—I want to present a different way of learning.
-The best way to learn at first is by copying, or tracing in our case.
-We'll be using digital photos, Google images, or ideas personal to us to do just that.
+The best way to learn cool things to do on procreate is by copying, or tracing in our case.
+We'll be using digital photos, Google images, or ideas of stuff to draw to do just that.

 We'll also trace over text to get a feel for what hand lettering feels like.